 The efficacy of a single dose of varicella-containing vaccine is about 94% in children.
 With a second dose, efficacy is about 98%.

-Children as part of the routine immunization schedule: Children are routinely provided with 2 doses of varicella vaccine with the 1st dose (varicella vaccine) given at 12 months of age and the 2nd dose (MMRV vaccine) given at 4 to 6 years of age.
+Children as part of the routine immunization schedule: Children are routinely provided with 2 doses of varicella vaccine with the 1st dose (varicella vaccine) given at 12 months of age and the 2nd dose (given as MMRV vaccine) at 4 to 6 years of age.

 For more information about the vaccine, who should get it, the benefits and typical side effects, read our HealthLinkBC files: